kathrinmzl/LoanGuard/README.md

 ## Hypotheses and how to validate them?
-To better understand the factors influencing loan default risk, we formulated four key hypotheses based on domain knowledge and the available data.
+To better understand the factors influencing loan default risk, I formulated four key hypotheses based on domain knowledge and the available data.
 Each hypothesis focuses on a variable expected to impact default probability.

 | Hypothesis | Rationale | Validation |
 |------------|------------|-------------|